-Former actor and senator Lito Lapid finished high school but didn’t go to college.
+Actor and former senator Lito Lapid finished high school but didn’t go to college.
 He doesn’t speak English well.
-So, he was often ridiculed, usually by those privileged to have higher education.
+So, he is often ridiculed, usually by those privileged to have higher education.

 Ironically, it was Lapid and not his critics who proposed ideas to protect the health and education of students.
 Lapid filed a Senate bill that would provide desks designed for the left-handed.
-(You might say “Haha, yeah right” but you can find many online articles supporting this concept.)
+This might appear ridiculous to some but many online articles support this concept.

 Lapid also introduced a bill in 2010 about school bags.
 It was similar to a bill filed by Pampanga 1st district Rep. Carmelo Lazatin.
 Lazatin’s House Bill 6644 and Lapid’s Senate Bill 2179 sought to limit the load of school bags to 15 percent of the student’s weight.
 Why?
 Because Lapid and Lazatin discovered, from reading research reports, that bags this heavy could cause skeletal and muscle problems.